benjamincrozat/content/posts/php-array-empty.md

 ## The not (`!`) operator

-This one is simple.
-You are probably used to the not (`!`) operator.
+One not super intuitive way to check if your array is not empty is to use the not operator (`!`).

 I had no clue it could check for empty arrays.
 But here I am, after more than 15 years of PHP, learning yet another basic thing. 😅

 ```php
 $foo = [];